wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 computer has no more than 8 cores.
 How many cores does it have?

 **[A.2.q1.5]** You have a 20-task program where each task's work is 10 GFlop.
-You currently have a 4-core compute where each core compute at speed 50 GFlop/sec.
+You currently have a 4-core computer where each core computes at speed 50 GFlop/sec.
 For the same amount of money you can either (1) increase the speeds of all 4 cores by 20%; or (2) add a 5th 50 GFlop/sec core.
 What should you do if you want to run your program as quickly as